 The emoticon rating scale above is now part of a 4-Step 5-Star self-rating process know as the Chill Code Journey.
 This journey helps you immediately get in action with self awareness and improve in areas of life that you’d normally ignore, neglect or give up on too quickly.

 If you’re up for the fun challenge of a neat way to hold yourself accountable without taking yourself too seriously, take the quiz below which is the first step of the Chill Code Journey.

 If you’re curious about how the score’s work, check out What Do Your Scores Mean?

 That’s it.
-Hope you’re ready of a super productive rest of the year and a kick-ass 2019!
+Hope you’re ready for a super productive rest of the year and a kick-ass 2020!

 PS – Interested in being Super Productive as a Way of Life?
-Take the 3x quiz-assessment to get started.
+Check out the Chill Code Journey to get started.